For Asbury Park, the comeback started on Cookman Avenue

 Like Atlantic City, Asbury Park had a population of homeless people, many of them mentally ill and recently deinstitutionalized.

-But there was also opportunity for people willing to take a risk, said Bess McCarthy.
-She and husband John have owned Gallery Custom Framing on Cookman, about a block from the train station, for 22 years.
+But there was also opportunity in Asbury Park for people willing to take a risk, said Bess McCarthy.
+She and husband, John, have owned Gallery Custom Framing on Cookman, about a block from the train station, for 22 years.

 “When we first lived here, there was nothing here.
 You had to take a risk.
 But you could buy more reasonably,” McCarthy said.
 “We said, ‘It’s oceanfront.
 How can it not come back?’”